Abhrankan-Chakrabarti/java-math-utils/README.md

-Here is the updated README with the mention that `pell_sqrt.java` needs to be compiled first before using the sqrt benchmark:

----

 # Java Math Utils

 Collection of Java programs for mathematical computations, including tools for calculating square roots, solving Pell's equation, and other numerical tasks.